lubuntu-team/manual/source/2/2.2/2.2.1/libreoffice.rst

 How to Launch
 -------------
-From the menu :menuselection:`Office --> LibreOffice` to launch LibreOffice or run
+From the menu :menuselection:`Office --> LibreOffice Start Center` to launch LibreOffice or run

 .. code::